lihaoyi/scala-js-games/README.md

 <h2>How to build</h2>

 - Clone the repo
-- Hit `sbt packageJS`
+- Hit `sbt fastOptJS`
 - Open `/index-dev.html` in your favorite browser and play the games!
-- Hit `sbt optimizeJS`.
+- Hit `sbt fullOptJS`.
 This may cause SBT to run out of memory.
 See [here](http://stackoverflow.com/questions/15280839/how-to-set-heap-size-for-sbt) for how to give it more.
 - Open `/index.html` in your favorite browser and play the games!

 License